vacp2p/vac.dev/research/2022-08-20-introducing-waku-product.md

 As we tackled the effort to make Waku [multi](https://github.com/status-im/go-waku/tree/master/examples)-[platform](https://github.com/status-im/waku-react-native), we realized we had to pivot the outreach effort beyond web dApps.

-We understood that we should see the whole Waku software Suite (js-waku, nwaku, go-waku) as an asset for the success of Waku.
+We understood that we should see the whole Waku software auite (js-waku, nwaku, go-waku) as an asset for the success of Waku.
 Outreach, marketing, documentation must not be limited to the web, but target all platforms, from mobile to desktop to the cloud to the web.

 # Waku Product